sciter-sdk/go-sciter/README.md

 > :warning: [Crowdfunding campaign to Open Source Sciter and Sciter.JS engines is in effect right now on KickStarter](https://www.kickstarter.com/projects/c-smile/open-source-sciter-engine)

+Open Source version of Sciter opens opprtunity to use Sciter as CGO module (statically linked) in Go, so

-You can help to Open Source the Sciter by:
+Please help to Open Source the Sciter by:

 * donating to the campaign or/and</li>
 * by spreading the word about the campaign.